alanm31/FNF-Porting-Stuff/README.md

 # FNF-Android-Porting

-The Things im using when i port a mod to android
+The things im using when i port a mod to android

 ### This should be used for the FNF 0.2.8 update and engines that have this version of FNF